blahblahbloopster/2898-vision-framework/README.md

 Contour filtering prevents your code from looking at a person in the stands and recognizing them as a target.
 How you should do this is loop over your list of contours and add them to a new list (or not) based on some criteria.
-These criteria can include: size aspect ratio position number of points area perimeter area/perimeter ratio and so on.
+These criteria can include:
+- Size
+- Aspect ratio
+- Position
+- Number of points
+- Area
+- Perimeter
+- Area/perimeter ratio
+and so on.
 These are also important for when your robot sees multiple targets at once.

 Contour pairing is for when the game has targets in pairs, like the 2019 season: